AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/protobuf-flowysdk.md

 # Protobuf-FlowySDK

-## Exchange Data
-The article introduces how AppFlowy uses protobuf buffer.
-AppFlowy front-end written in Flutter and the back-end written in Rust, they exchange data through the FFI.
-Look at the picture shown below.
+The article introduces how AppFlowy uses protobuf buffer to exchange the data between Dart and Rust.
+The pattern as shown below:
 ![file : event_map.plantuml](https://raw.githubusercontent.com/AppFlowy-IO/docs/main/uml/output/FlowySDK-FFI.svg)

-1. Front-end's repository triggers the event with the Protobuf.
-2. Front-end's FFI serializes the protobuf to bytes and sends the event and bytes to the back-end side.
-3. Back-end's FFI deserializes the bytes to the protobuf and passes the event and protobuf to Dispatcher.
-4. Dispatcher sends the protobuf to the module that can handle the event.
+Front-end written in Dart and Back-end written in Rust, they communicate with each other using the protocol buffer.
+Let's dig into the details.

 ## Generate Process
 Let's introduce the generating process that consists of three parts.